 How to create an effective ecommerce sales funnel

-For that reason, if the goal is to build a dangerously effective sales funnel, it all starts with optimizing the product offer page.
+For that reason, building a reliable sales funnel starts with optimizing the product offer page.

 1. Decide on a layout

 The first step in designing an ecommerce product page that converts and engages is to decide what the overall layout of your page will be.

 You have three basic layouts to choose from:

 This step is fairly straightforward.
 Ask yourself: Is there a lot to say about this product?

 If the answer is no, there isn’t much to say, then you’ll probably want to go with a traditional product page.
 This is the case for a lot of products that are easily understood or very visual, like clothes or sunglasses, such as the Hawkers example below.

 But if the answer is yes, and there’s a lot to say about this product, then you’ll want to use a long-form product page or a mini-site.
 This is usually the case when you have stories to tell, technology to explain, benefits to reveal, and objections to overcome.